 $$ Citywide Sand in your suit, that sunscreen aroma, wonky tan lines -- the mermaid life isn’t for everyone.
 Check out our list of picks for restaurants, bars, barges, and boats where you can see that that shimmering water without having to -- ew -- touch it.

 Free Midtown West You can see all manner of alfresco films at parks, piers, and plazas all summer long, and the Intrepid flight deck screening series is the most unique among them.
-Board the aircraft carrier on June 21st, July 19th, and August 16th to catch Apollo 11, First Man, and a community pick, respectively.
+Board the aircraft carrier on August 16th to catch 1971’s Willy Wonka & The Chocolate Factory.
 Doors open at 5pm and admission is first come, first served.

 Free Central Park Like our outdoor movies, open air concerts pop up all over the place come summer in the city, and Central Park is home to oodles of ‘em.
 Hit the grass for acts like Corinne Bailey Rae, Bloc Party, The B-52s, Chance the Rapper, and the New York Philharmonic.